 - ECOS3023 Personnel Economics

 - ECOS3027 Economics of the Family

 - ECOS3904 Applied Macroeconometrics

 # BUSS1020 is a core unit for the Bachelor of Commerce and related degrees and substitutes for the junior prerequisite unit ECMT1010 for students enrolled in those courses.

-Any senior unit can only be counted toward one major (be it the Economics, Econometrics or Financial Economics major).
+Any senior unit can only be counted toward one major (be it the Economics, Econometrics, Financial Economics, Agricultural Economics or Environmental and Resource Economics major).

 Please note, ECOS3901, ECOS3902, ECOS3903 and ECOS3904 require the completion of additional prerequisites/corequisites outside of those prerequisite units of study listed for this major.